Osmund A. Leahy: Early life and education

-Leahy was born and raised in Owego, New York along with three brothers and three sisters.
+Leahy was born and raised in Oswego, New York along with three brothers and three sisters.
 His father was a merchant.
 He graduated from high school in 1934 and, unable to afford the tuition at Cornell University, enlisted in the United States Navy on 14 August 1934.
 After two years of service on a destroyer in the Atlantic, he received an appointment to the United States Military Academy.
 He graduated from West Point with a B.S. degree in engineering in June 1940.
 Leahy then attended the Infantry School at Fort Benning, Georgia from August to November 1940.

 During World War II, Leahy graduated from the Command and General Staff School in April 1943.
 He later graduated from the Army War College in July 1956 and earned an M.S. degree in public administration from George Washington University in 1968.